-Kelema Lee Moses, Ph.D. is an Assistant Professor of Urban Studies and Planning at the University of California, San Diego.
+Kelema Lee Moses, Ph.D., is Assistant Professor of Urban Studies & Planning at the University of California, San Diego.

-My teaching and research combine historical perspectives with discussions about critical contemporary issues related to the built environment of the United States and the Pacific.
+My teaching and research combine historical perspectives with discussions of critical contemporary issues related to the built environment in the United States and the Pacific.

 My work has been supported by a Getty/ACLS Postdoctoral Fellowship, Hellman Fellowship, the Andrew W. Mellon Foundation, National Endowment for the Humanities (NEH), the Black Studies Project (BSP), and the East-West Center at the University of Hawai‘i at Mānoa.